 Bosnia and Herzegovina is slowly creeping back to normality after a decade-long strife in the 1990s.
 This war torn country is in the process of reconstruction while Bosnia tourism is seeing a new dawn with every passing day.
 Bosnia may still take some time to achieve the fame of the glamorous sun kissed, deep blue beaches of its neighbour Croatia or the stunning nightlife and entertainment centre that Serbia is, yet, in a way, it’s the best time to visit Bosnia and Herzegovina as the country still has its old antiquated feel and less touristy infrastructure and commercialisation.
-Among the places to visit in Bosnia, capital city Sarajevo and Mostar top the list.
+Among the places to visit, capital Sarajevo and Mostar top the list of best cities to visit in Bosnia.

-Explore Bosnia and Herzegovina before it becomes the next big thing in the already cluttered tourism scene of Europe!
+Explore Bosnia Tourist Attractions before it becomes the next big thing in the already cluttered tourism scene of Europe!

 The capital city of Bosnia and Herzegovina has a unique mix of traditional charms and modern influences.
 The city and its population suffered grave humanitarian crisis during the ‘Siege of Sarajevo’ for three difficult years during the Balkan Wars of the 1990s.
 Today, the bullet holes are covered and debris have disappeared and instead cafes, restaurants, lodges, guest houses and art galleries have sprung up amidst the Ottoman and Austro-Hungarian heritage buildings.
 The city is often credited as being the flash point of starting the devastating World War I.